jaswantsandhu/react-listing/README.md

 React listing is component usefull for doing iteration on the array based data and provding custom template for list item.

-check put the example by running npm start.
+Checkout the example by running `npm start`.

 ## Installation